 Due to these and other properties, aluminium can be used in a large range of industries and environments.
 For instance, this metal is key in the aerospace and defence market and has specific use in the oil and gas sector too.
-The harsh environments found in this industry means that parts, equipment and machinery need to be able to withstand anything, from severe weather to repeated use (you can read more about this subject in our article “Castings in the Oil and Gas Industry”).
+The harsh environments found in the oil and gas industry casting means that parts, equipment and machinery need to be able to withstand anything, from severe weather to repeated use.

 In the aerospace industry, the reduced weight of aluminium allows aircraft to decrease their energy consumption and carry heavier loads.
 This improves their overall efficiency.
 Furthermore, this metal can also be found in space shuttles and satellites, both in its pure form or as an alloy.
 Aluminium has also become increasingly important in the military and defence sector; when mixed with other components, such as high melting-point metal oxides, it’s possible to produce a metal ceramic resistance to high temperatures which can be used in rocket and missile technologies.

 Because aluminium is not a toxic material, it’s often used in everyday objects as well, from beer kegs and kitchen utensils to window frames and cans.

 The production of aluminium consumes high levels of energy (3.5% of the world’s electricity), so smelters tend to be installed in locations with an abundance electric power at affordable prices, such as Russia and China.
 However, only around 5% of energy is needed to recycle aluminium when compared to the energy spent during the manufacturing process of the primary metal.